ragul-2004/RollaBall/README.md

 # RollaBall

 ## Aim:
+To develop a 3D application for rolling a ball in unity.
 ## Algorithm:

 1. File -> Scene -> Select the scene -> Save as-> New folder(Scenes)-> File name (MiniGame)